-To add lists or segments, click the Add List button and select the desired lists or segments.
+To add lists or segments, click +Add List or Segment and select the desired lists or segments.
 You can view or remove a list from your program at any time.

 Early Exit conditions are optional rules that will automatically remove contacts from the program.
 As soon as a contact meets the criteria for one of these rules, they’ll be removed immediately.

-To select an early exit condition, click Add Condition, define your criteria, and click Save.
-You may add as many early exit conditions as you’d like.
+To select an early exit condition, go to Build > Early exits, click +Add Condition, define your criteria, and click Submit.
+You may add as many early exit conditions as you want.

-The Program Flow tab is where you’ll build your program in the visual workflow builder.
+Build > Program flow is where you’ll build your program in the visual workflow builder.

 Each new program has a Start and Exit step.
 You’ll build your program between those steps, using the + buttons: